owl-lab/owl_guide/book/chapter/zoo.rst

 If you want to make ``utop`` load the library automatically by adding this line to ``~/.ocamlinit``.

-Choose a Version of Scripts
+Choose a Version of Script
 -------------------------------------------------

 Alice has modified and uploaded her scripts several times.
 Each version of her code is assigned a unique ``version id``.
 Different versions of code may work differently, so how could Bob specify which version to use?
 Good news is that, he barely needs to change his code.